boulajp/simple-express-logger/README.md

 #Usage
 1. Install via npm: ```npm install simple-express-logger```
-2. Require the module, and use it as middleware
+2. Import the module, and use it as middleware
 ```javascript
 var express = require('express');
 var logger = require('simple-express-logger');